SnowSoftware/snowatlas-integrations/SAM_MobileDevices/README.md

 * API Data Region can be found under Snow Atlas Settings > Licence Details > General Information in the Portal.

 Usage
-* Authentication requires the App Registrations ClientID, Password and Region
+* Authentication requires the App Registrations ClientID, Password and Region.
-* Replace the Data with the contents from your App Registration and Region
+* Replace the Data with the contents from your App Registration and Region.
 * Specify the File output location.
 ____